 Many employers will offer Apprenticeships and future employment opportunities to students who have successfully completed placements, therefore it is important that you make a good first impression and behave professionally.

 Before your work placement

 Before you begin your placement, there may be steps that you need to take such as securing funding or ensuring you have completed necessary checks or certifications.

 If you receive financial support as part of your study programme, you should enquire with Student Services for information on funding available to support costs associated with work placements.

 You are responsible for making your own travel arrangements to and from your work placement.
 Please make sure that you consider your travel when researching potential placements.

 Disclosure and Barring Service (DBS) checks are required for work placements in some organisations such as hospitals, care homes, schools and nurseries.

-Your Skills and Employability Tutor will confirm if your chosen placement requires a DBS check.
+Your Work Placement Officer will confirm if your chosen placement requires a DBS check.
 Where this does apply, DBS checks will be funded by the College.

 The DBS check form is completed online and you will be required to present identification at college to complete the process.
 The links below will guide you on acceptable forms of identification:

 - DBS ID Documents List UK and EEA Nationals